nbering/nicholasbering-ca/_posts/2016-10-09-devtools-disable-caching.md

 when a web page uses the content at the same URL again, the browser checks for a local copy, looks at it's expiry date, and if it has not expired just uses that local copy and does not ask the server for the data again.

-With particularily large images, JavaScript files, and the growing number of very large style sheets, this can save the a lot of bandwidth for the user.
+With particularly large images, JavaScript files, and the growing number of very large style sheets, this can save the a lot of bandwidth for the user.
 This is especially important for mobile devices fetching data with expensive cellular data plans.